U.S. Relations With Cameroon

 U.S. Assistance to Cameroon

 The U.S. Agency for International Development (USAID) runs a number of programs in Cameroon, mainly through its regional office in Ghana, and primarily in the health sector.
 The Centers for Disease Control (CDC) also has activities in Cameroon, mostly in HIV/AIDS prevention.
-Peace Corps volunteers work in maternal child health, youth empowerment, and sustainable livelihoods The public affairs section of the U.S. Embassy in Cameroon organizes and funds diverse cultural, educational, and informational exchanges.
-It maintains a library and helps foster the development of Cameroon's independent press by providing information in a number of areas, including U.S. human rights and democratization policies.
-The Embassy administers both the Ambassador’s Special Self-Help and Democracy and Human Rights Fund programs and the Ambassador’s Fund for Cultural Preservation.
-Through several State Department and USAID regional funds, the Embassy also provides funds for biodiversity protection, refugees, civic engagement in elections processes, democratization, human rights, and education.
+Peace Corps volunteers work in maternal child health, youth empowerment, and sustainable livelihoods.
+The Public Affairs Section of the U.S. Embassy in Cameroon organizes and funds diverse cultural, educational, and informational exchanges.
+It maintains a library, and helps foster the development of Cameroon's independent press by providing information in a number of areas, including U.S. human rights and democratization policies.
+Through several State Department and USAID regional funds, the Embassy also provides funds for biodiversity protection, refugees, , democratization, human rights, countering violent extremism, and education.

 Bilateral Economic Relations